Skip to content

 bun cli.ts list --all

-Add short aliases for frequently used options:
+Add short flags for frequently used arguments:

 z.object({

-verbose: z.boolean().optional().describe('Verbose output').meta({ alias: 'v' }),
+verbose: z.boolean().optional().describe('Verbose output').meta({ flags: 'v' }),

-output: z.string().optional().describe('Output file').meta({ alias: 'o' }),
+output: z.string().optional().describe('Output file').meta({ flags: 'o' }),

 })

 Now users can use -v instead of --verbose and -o instead of --output.
+Short flags are single-character and stackable: -vo out.json = -v -o out.json.

 You can also run commands programmatically with full type safety: